 These investments bring not only technology but also opportunity.

-Through partnerships with educational and training institutions, we are preparing the next generation of energy professionals in Latin America and Brazil, while creating high-quality jobs in the process.
+We are preparing the next generation of energy professionals in Latin America, while creating high-quality jobs in the process.